Australia's public healthcare system

 • cosmetic surgery.

-For international students and visitors who may not be covered under Medicare, you can purchase Overseas Visitor Health Cover (OVHC) or Overseas Student Health Cover (OSHC) depending on your visa type.
+International student health insurance is also known as Overseas Student Health Cover (OSHC).
+Health insurance for overseas visitors, is called Overseas Visitor Health Cover (OVHC).
 These policies (with the exception of Budget Working and Budget Visitor Cover) provide you with a level of cover that is similar to the benefits Australians get from Medicare.

 The Medicare Benefits Schedule (MBS) is a list of medical services (e.g. a standard consultation with a GP or surgery in hospital) subsidised by the Australian Government with a fee (known as a 'schedule fee') payable for each item.

 The schedule fee is the amount the government considers appropriate for one of these services and determines the amount that Australians receive when they claim a medical service through Medicare.
-This schedule fee is then used to determine the benefit OSHC and OVHC policyholders are eligible for when receiving medical treatment in Australia.
-Some providers charge only the MBS fee; other providers can charge more than the MBS fee, which creates a gap or out of pocket expense.
+This schedule fee is then used to determine the benefit your international student health insurance or health insurance for overseas visitors (OSHC or OVHC) policy will cover when receiving medical treatment in Australia.
+Some providers in the Australian healthcare system will charge only the MBS fee.
+While other providers may charge more than the MBS fee, this creates a 'gap' or out-of-pocket expense.
 You should always check with your provider if they charge a gap fee prior to seeking treatment.

 The applicable policy wording document clearly outlines the benefits covered under your chosen policy.
-More information about OSHC is available here, and OVHC here.
+Visit our website for more information about Overseas Student Health Cover (OSHC) and Overseas Visitor Health Cover (OVHC).